CSomerville/blind_ardor/README.md

 * __typeahead__ to provide autocompletion for tree searches.

 ### The Plan:
-* #### A user can create a tree trail so that they can delight other people.
-This implies two roles:
+* <h4> A user can create a tree trail so that they can delight other people.
+This implies two roles:</h4>
   * __The tree-trail designer__ can:
     * see a map of NYC and can layer trees on top so that they can decide which trees should be on the path.
     * select a tree to be on the path so that it becomes a stop.